DSI-FDI/final-project/dsi_milestone_4.md

 Where was it found: Conversation
 	+ Heuristic: S03 (Feedback)
 	+ Severity: 5
+	+ They are not representative of the app.

 - **Reservation confirmation**
 	+ When making reservations for a place, the process does not allow a confirmation step before making a potentially costly reservation.
 The user would have to trust the app to know both people’s intentions and schedules beforehand.
 Where was it found: Moving view
 	+ Heuristic: S05 (Error Handling)
 	+ Severity: 7
+	+ Better to add cancelation option after reservation.

 ## Evaluator 4: Pablo